 C+ requires less maintenance than a D system, for which you need to check the filters twice a year, among other things, and replace them if necessary.
 Note: periodic maintenance of ventilation systems is important to keep them operating optimally.

-In addition to the four types of centralized ventilation systems, a decentralized ventilation system is also an option, especially if you’re only dealing with one room in the home.
+In addition to the four types of centralised ventilation systems, a decentralised ventilation system is also an option, especially if you’re only dealing with one room in the home.
 Renson® has brought this system up to present-day standards with Waves.
-The Waves system monitors humidity, CO2, and unpleasant odors in the indoor air (just like the Healthbox in the C+ system) and constantly adapts its level of ventilation to guarantee optimal air quality.
+The Waves system monitors humidity, CO2, and unpleasant odours in the indoor air (just like the Healthbox in the C+ system) and constantly adapts its level of ventilation to guarantee optimal air quality.